elenasamuylova/drafts/llm_course/README.md

 When building generative systems, the typical starting point is **manual evaluation**, where you manually review or label outputs.
 This step is essential: manual labeling helps you understand the types of errors your system produces and define your quality criteria.
 However, manual evaluation has limited scalability, especially when you run iterative experiments like trying different versions of prompts. **Automated evaluations** help speed up and scale the process.

-In this chapter, we will discuss approaches to automated evaluation of LLM system outputs, and types of metrics you can use.
+*In this chapter, we will discuss approaches to automated evaluation of LLM system outputs, and types of metrics you can use*.

 ## Reference-based vs Reference-free evaluations

 There are two main evaluation workflows, depending on the stage and nature of your AI system:

-- **Reference-based evaluation**
+- Reference-based evaluation
-- **Reference-free evaluation**
+- Reference-free evaluation

 ### Reference-based evaluation